1 John 2 – God’s glory and the sinner

 The third instruction in this section seems to repeat the previous ones but, in fact, takes us far ahead.
 At the start, there is criticism of those who, in principle, admit to being sinners, but in reality deny it.
 It is easy to admit to being a sinner but much harder to confess our evil deeds.
 However, it is what a Christian must keep doing, or else God is made a liar.
 God indeed says that we are sinners and that he forgives us our sins by the blood of Christ.
 If we claim to be pure, we make Christ’s way of the cross entirely futile and, at the same time, false.

 In the last part, the writer speaks to his beloved “children”, the recipients of the epistle.
 The foundation has now been secured, and we can draw the conclusions.
 Not in accord with God’s glory is sin, or denying our sinfulness, or our separate evil deeds.
-It is only after we have learnt to understand these facts and know God’s holiness, our own sinfulness, and the propitiation for our sins by the blood of the Son of God that we can listen to the exhortation: fight sin!
+It is only after we have learnt to understand these facts and know God’s holiness, our own sinfulness, and the atonement for our sins by the blood of the Son of God that we can listen to the exhortation: fight sin!
 Sin is a dangerous and horrible thing.
 And still, at the same time, there resonates also the consolation: if anyone does sin – which, from the first chapter and from our own experience, is a constant fact – we have an advocate with the Father.
-Jesus Christ is the propitiation for our sins, and not for ours only but also for the sins of the whole world.
+Jesus Christ is the atonement for our sins, and not for ours only but also for the sins of the whole world.

 A child of light loves the Lord’s commandments 2:3-5a